sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ## 3.4 Notifications
 Notification will be sent from Vlanmgr to the consumers (Ex.
-PAC)cindicating a change in rserved vlan range.
+PAC), indicating a change in reserved vlan range.

 ### 3.4.1 RESERVEDVLANCHANGED